Status Check

 # currencyId

 The ID of the blockchain currency used for the timestamp.
 For example, 0 for Bitcoin (BTC), 1 for Ethereum (ETH).
-This is also human-readable presented in the currency field.
+This is also presented in human-readable form in the currency field.

 # submitStatus